Quick Info:

 What is the core of Christian faith?
 Is it reasonable for modern people?
 In ten inspiring lessons, the well-known biblical scholar and Anglican bishop N. T. Wright offers a fresh presentation of the timeless truths of Christianity.
 Lessons expand on the themes of Wright’s acclaimed book Simply Christian: Why Christianity Makes Sense and are appropriate for established believers and seekers alike.
-Participants will also need a copy of the book Simply Christian: Why Christianity Makes Sense.
+Learners will also need a copy of the book Simply Christian: Why Christianity Makes Sense.

 Lessons include: